 When turned on, the display receives constant updates from the smart meter regarding the household energy usage, allowing users to note when they use a lot of energy and try to cut down.
 Smart meter users do not need to enter meter readings as it is all done automatically.

 Want to know how much energy you are using?
 Use Selectra’s energy consumption calculator to find out.

 An EDF smart meter is no different.
-The in-house display (which will be set up by the engineer when they install your smart meter) will show you how much gas and electricity you use as you use it.
+The in-home display (which will be set up by the engineer when they install your smart meter) will show you how much gas and electricity you use as you use it.

 Every in-home display functions slightly differently.
-Currently (Jan.2020), EDF is using Chameleon 3 and Geo Trio displays.
-You can find a complete user guide for both these, as well as older in-home displays the supplier has used in the past, on the EDF Energy website.
+EDF uses thr Chameleon 3 and Geo Trio displays.
+You can find a complete user guide for both these, as well as for older in-home displays the supplier has used in the past, on the EDF Energy website.

 - A red traffic light means you are using more energy than usual.

-- Place the display close to your meter as this will improve the connection (make sure it is still easily visible so you can read it).
+- Place the display close to your meter as this will improve the connection.
+Make sure it is still easily visible so you can read it.

 - When you turn your display on, give it a few minutes to warm up and collect real time data (this will take longer for gas readings than electricity readings).

 For a complete guide on how to use your smart meter, check out Selectra’s expert smart meter guide.

 How do I pair my EDF smart meter?